langgenius/dify/web/README.md

 ## Community

-The Dify community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.
+The Vigie community can be found on [Discord community](https://discord.gg/5AEfbxcd9k), where you can ask questions, voice ideas, and share your projects.